The Future of Artificial Intelligence and the Mathematical and Physical Sciences (AI+MPS): Domain-Specific Opportunities

 For this domain, additional priorities for future use of AI tools include increasing the accessibility of these tools, creating more high-quality training data, and creating new, domain-informed models.
-Possible examples are as follows. \begin{itemize} \item \textbf{Develop models for new areas}, such as new \glspl{LLM} for chemistry and biology that can design proteins, catalysts, small molecules, large molecules, and materials with desired functions that can be tuned for different environments, revolutionizing applications in medicine, bioenergy, sustainability, and chemical synthesis.
+Possible examples are as follows. \begin{itemize} \item \textbf{Develop models for new areas}, such as new \glspl{LLM} for chemistry and biology that can design proteins, catalysts, small molecules, large molecules, and materials with desired functions that can be tuned for different environments, revolutionizing applications in medicine, bioenergy, sustainability, and chemical synthesis \cite{Tiwary2025}.
 These models should go beyond static structure paradigm to embed thermodynamic and kinetic considerations directly into the generation process.
 Doing so could allow for more targeted design in out-of-equilibrium and complex environments. \item \textbf{Accelerate computational chemistry simulations} by using AI to improve the experimental accuracy of condensed phase simulations, advance enzyme designs, and aid with self-driving labs.
 One key desiderata is robustness in poorly sampled regions of phase space not seen in training data sets, where rare events and long timescale dynamics often dominate the phenomena of interest. \item \textbf{Utilize \glspl{PINN} to tie to molecular scale mechanisms} in collaboration with continuum and fluid dynamics fields.
-PINNs could be especially impactful in non-equilibrium or spatially heterogeneous environments. \item \textbf{Develop ``chemistry-aware ML'' }by training foundation models on higher-level ``languages,'' such as molecular structure in higher dimensions than a 1D text string and incorporating chemical and physical knowledge into the models itself.
+PINNs could be especially impactful in non-equilibrium or spatially heterogeneous environments. \item \textbf{Develop ``chemistry-aware ML''} by training foundation models on higher-level ``languages,'' such as molecular structure in higher dimensions than a 1D text string and incorporating chemical and physical knowledge into the models itself.
 Such models should be grounded enough to capture reactivity and mechanism as a function of environment, not just pattern-matching based on atom connectivity.
 Embedding prior knowledge should reduce the reliance on massive datasets and also makes the models more interpretable in terms of representations that make sense to chemists. \item \textbf{Develop a foundation model} that integrates universal interatomic potentials, generative sampling, and property predictions.
 The aim would be to unify representation, sampling, and evaluation in a single framework—something akin to a ``molecular copilot'' capable of guiding discovery in unfamiliar chemical space. \item \textbf{Accelerate the rate of discovery} by incorporating methods to ensure the synthesizability of candidates into discovery workflows and/or identify synthesizable analogs.
+Models should not just predict exciting molecules but be able to assess chemical novelty, while also suggesting how to make them under realistic lab conditions.
+Incorporating synthesis constraints early could prevent costly dead ends downstream. \item \textbf{Develop models to predict asymmetric catalysts for small molecule synthesis} that lie outside of the training set.
+This will likely require models that are sensitive to subtle stereochemistry and electronic effects and capable of reasoning over transition state-like features and ensembles of structures, not just limited snapshots of reactant or product structures. \item \textbf{Develop improved computer-assisted synthetic planning tools} that take mechanism and transition state considerations into account when predicting new routes. \end{itemize}